 There are many things that Goupie feels should be a given with any employer.
 Sadly, this is not always the case!

-Simple things, such as paying staff above the living wage to reward them for all the time that they give to your business, being flexible about working hours to understand that employees have a life outside of work, or providing a safe and enjoyable working environment so that the time they do have to spend there is as pleasant as possible.
+Simple things, such as paying staff the real living wage to reward them for all the time that they give to your business, being flexible about working hours to understand that employees have a life outside of work, or providing a safe and enjoyable working environment so that the time they do have to spend there is as pleasant as possible.

 Sounds obvious if you ask us, but it seems that some businesses still need reminding.